it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

    * Great names for our three maturity levels.
    * Spots where graphics would help.

+   Provide feedback 1 of 2 ways:

+   #.
 Send any feedback to |eges_email|.
+You can export a PDF (hover over "v:latest" in the bottom left and hit "PDF") and comments directly in it.
+You can also put feedback directly in the email.
+   #.
 If you're familiar with GitHub, we'd love to get feedback through issues and pull requests.
-You can get to the repo through the menu in the bottom left of any Read The Docs page (hover over v:latest).
+You can get to the repo through the menu in the bottom left of any Read The Docs page (hover over "v:latest" and hit "view" under "On Github").
 Feel free to fork the repo and create a PR when you're ready, or directly add issues to the repo with the tag "community review."

    Thank you!